greg-wakefield/gb-best-of-automation/README.md

 -   Node.js
 -   Docker
--   Access credentials for Google Cloud Platform, AWS, and the Giant Bomb API.
+-   Access credentials for Google Cloud Platform, AWS (If using in production).

 ### Installation